-5.1 Improvement by precipitation threshold
+5.1 Improvement by precipitation threshold or classes ?

 The S1 criteria was previously found to be improved to a greater extent for the most dynamic situations related with higher precipitation values (section 4.2).
 The changes in terms of performance scores will now be assessed regarding precipitation thresholds.
 Figure 8 synthesizes these differences for the Ulrichen station, other stations having the same behavior.